mainwp/mainwp/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.5.1.1 - 9-6-2023 =
+* Fixed: Bug with triggering Plugin updates in bulk from the Plugins Updates page

 = 4.5.1 - 9-5-2023 =
 * Fixed: An issue with displaying cron job schedules